Online Safety Policy

 - In the event that an employee has a particular reason for a specified period of time, they may request via the Headteacher that they leave their phone on during working hours.

 - If a staff member breaches the school policy then disciplinary action may be taken as appropriate.

 - Staff should ensure that their phones are protected with PIN/access codes in case of loss or theft.

 - Mobile phones should not be used in a space where children are present unless the School phone is being used for a medical reason, Out of School Care or the teacher is in a remote location such as at St Andrew's Hall, Xcel Leisure Centre or on a class outing.

-Face to face sessions at Westward during the current school closure will ensure that we stay connected with the school community.
-It will not only allow the learning process to continue but will also provide important support for pupils well being.
+Remote learning at Westward School during any enforced part or full school closure or while pupils are self isolating will ensure that we stay connected with the school community.
+It will not only allow the learning process to continue but will also provide important support for pupil well being.

-The platform that should be used for all face to face sessions is Google Meet.
+The platform that should be used for all remote sessions is the Google Meet app via the wwsch.net system.
 Details about each remote learning session and any support material/s can be posted within the Google Classroom.
-It is important to get the pupils into the habit of opening up the Google Classroom every morning so they can keep up to date with posted lessons and activities that they have been asked to complete and then hand in (called the ‘turn in’ button).
+It is important to get the pupils into the habit of opening up the Google Classroom every morning so they can keep up to date with posted lessons and activities that they have been asked to complete and then hand in.

 - Class teaching

 - Group Reading Sessions